ionic-team/vscode-ionic/roadmap.md

 - (feat) Evaluate age of packages: when current version was released, when latest was released.
 If latest > 365 then warn.
 If latest - current > 365 then warn
 - (feat) Amp eslink rules to 11: using https://gist.github.com/dtarnawsky/7c42cec330443c7093976136286b5473
 - (feat) Open selection of an update check versions and provide option to update to the latest minor version.
 Eg 12.1 -> 12.x or 12.1.0 -> 12.1.x
+- (feat) Check for leftover platforms and plugins folders when removing cordova or when capacitor is detected

 ## Performance
 - (perf) Only run capacitor config commands when "Configuration" is expanded